Introducing Neuron Runtime 2.x (libnrt.so)#

 Stop Neuron Runtime 1.x daemon (

-) by following the install-guide-index instructions.Starting Neuron version 2.3,
+aws-neuron-dkms) by following the install-guide-index instructions.Starting with Neuron version 2.3,

-, see Introducing first release of Neuron 2.x enabling EC2 Trn1 general availability (GA)
+aws-neuron-dkmsthe package name has been changed toaws-neuronx-dkms, see Introducing the first release of Neuron 2.x enabling EC2 Trn1 General Availability (GA)

 Neuron Runtime#